15 Sexiest Horror Movies of All Time

 5. An American Werewolf In London (1981)

-Though a big portion of the 21st century generation would find ‘An American Werewolf In London’ to be campy, I believe it isn’t and was never intended to be.
-The film has mind-boggling special effects that still leave me shocked about their functionality.
-This is a horror-com that you wouldn’t laugh at, but a smirk would rather grace your face as you try hard to enjoy than being terrified.
+Though a big portion of the 21st-century generation would find ‘An American Werewolf In London’ to be campy, I believe it isn’t and was never intended to be.
+This is a horror-com that you wouldn’t laugh at, but a smirk would rather grace your face as you try hard to enjoy it than be terrified.
 Film enthusiasts should watch this for the technical aspects, which are yet to be emulated.
 It also works as a sexy horror film.
+You can stream it here.

 Read More: Best Horror Movies of 2017